 His generalisation about lawyers and the attempt at trying to tar them all with the ambulance chaser brush makes as much sense as reading the Mail On Sunday and assuming that ALL newspapers are full of rubbish with talentless hacks for writers.

 If you have been a victim of medical or clinical negligence then you may be entitled to claim compensation.
-Contact us today online or on 0800 3 10 11 12 for advice to see if you have a claim.
+Contact us today.